brevzin/cpp_proposals/2996_reflection/reflection.md

 Hence this proposal also introduces constraints on constant evaluation as follows...

-First, we identify a subset of manifestly constant-evaluated expressions and conversions characterized by the fact that their evaluation must occur and must succeed in a valid C++ program: We call these _plainly constant-evaluated_.
+First, consteval blocks (from [@P3289R1]) have the property that their evaluation must occur and must succeed in a valid C++ program.
 We require that a programmer can count on those evaluations occurring exactly once and completing at translation time.

-Second, we sequence plainly constant-evaluated expressions and conversions within the lexical order.
+Second, we sequence consteval blocks within the lexical order.
-Specifically, we require that the evaluation of a non-dependent plainly constant-evaluated expression or conversion occurs before the implementation checks the validity of source constructs lexically following that expression or conversion.
+Specifically, we require that the evaluation of a non-dependent consteval block occurs before the implementation checks the validity of source constructs lexically following them.

 Those constraints are mostly intuitive, but they are a significant change to the underlying principles of the current standard in this respect.

-[@P2758R1] ("Emitting messages at compile time") also has to deal with side effects during constant evaluation.
+[@P2758R4]{.title} also has to deal with side effects during constant evaluation.
 However, those effects ("output") are of a slightly different nature in the sense that they can be buffered until a manifestly constant-evaluated expression/conversion has completed.
 "Buffering" a class type completion is not practical (e.g., because other metafunctions may well depend on the completed class type).
-Still, we are not aware of incompatibilities between our proposal and [@P2758R1].
+Still, we are not aware of incompatibilities between our proposal and P2758.

 ### Error-Handling in Reflection